cpsc6300/course-project-jacob-caldwell-and-millon-mclendon/report/report.md

 # Support Materials
 + juypter notebook title project.ipynb
 + All pictures contained in the folder ~/Figs
-+ mlb.csv obtained from data.world
++ train.csv obtained from data.world

 # Declaration of academic integrity and responsibility